KozorovitskiyLaboratory/crossbill/README.md

   pip install mcculw
   ```

-Once installed, get to the `crossbill-mini` directory, and run `crossbill-mini.py` file with python:
+Once installed, get to the `crossbill-mini` directory (download it from github or zenodo), and run `crossbill-mini.py` file with python:

 ```python
 cd crossbill-mini